Maz0327/Strategist-App/replit.md

 This is a full-stack strategic content intelligence platform built with React and Express that provides advanced AI-powered content analysis using OpenAI's GPT-4.
 The application enables users to capture content from URLs (especially Instagram, YouTube, and social media), analyze it using our Truth Analysis framework for strategic insights, and manage the progression of content through a signal promotion system (Capture → Potential Signal → Signal → Validated Signal).

-**Current Status (July 23, 2025)**: ROUTING SYSTEM FULLY OPTIMIZED + THREE-TIER AI SYSTEM OPERATIONAL.
+**Current Status (July 23, 2025)**: ROUTING SYSTEM FULLY OPTIMIZED + TWO-TIER AI SYSTEM OPERATIONAL.
 Successfully implemented declarative routing with wouter Switch/Route components, eliminating manual switch/case logic.
 Router centralized in main.tsx for optimal performance.
 Console errors confirmed as Redis warnings only - routing system operating perfectly.
-Three-tier AI model selection (Speed/Quick/Deep) fully operational with enterprise-grade visual intelligence capabilities.
+Simplified two-tier AI model selection (Quick/Deep) with bidirectional smart caching fully operational and all frontend components updated.

 ## User Preferences